keithballinger/.conductor/conductor.md

 1.  **Initiate Dialogue:** Announce that the initial scaffolding is complete and you now need the user's input to select the project's guides.
 2.  **Select Code Style Guides:**
     -   Read and parse `.conductor/code_styleguides/toc.md`.
-    -   Present the list of available guides to the user.
+    -   Present the list of available guides to the user as a **numbered list**.
     -   Ask the user which guide(s) they would like to include (multiple selections are allowed).
 3.  **Select Prose Style Guide:**
     -   Read and parse `.conductor/prose_styleguides/toc.md`.
-    -   Present the list of available guides to the user.
+    -   Present the list of available guides to the user as a **numbered list**.
     -   Ask the user to select **exactly one** guide.
 4.  **Select Workflow:**
     -   Read and parse `.conductor/workflows/toc.md`.
-    -   Present the list of available workflows to the user.
+    -   Present the list of available workflows to the user as a **numbered list**.
     -   Ask the user to select **exactly one** workflow.

 ### 2.3 Finalization and Approval Gate
 1.  **Summarize Actions:** After the user has made their selections, present a summary of all the actions you are about to take.
 The summary must include:
     -   A list of all the guide files that will be downloaded.
-    -   A list of all the empty core files that will be created (`plan.md`, `status.md`, `user_guide.md`, `architecture.md`, `dev_log.md`).
+    -   A list of all the empty core files that will be created: `.conductor/plan.md`, `.conductor/status.md`, `.conductor/user_guide.md`, `.conductor/architecture.md`, and `.conductor/dev_log.md`.
 2.  **Request Final Approval:** Ask the user for a single confirmation to proceed with these final setup actions. **DO NOT** proceed without user approval.

 ### 2.4 Execute Finalization
 1.  **On Approval:** Once the user approves, execute all the summarized actions:
     -   Download all the selected guide files.
-    -   Create all the empty core files.
+    -   Create all the empty core files, ensuring they are placed inside the `.conductor/` directory.
 2.  **Transition to Phase 2:** Announce that Phase 1 is complete and you will now proceed to Phase 2 to begin the collaborative project definition, starting with the `user_guide.md`.

 ---